Christmas at Disney World

 LEGOLAND Florida celebrates the season with its Holidays at LEGOLAND event.
 Marvel at a giant Christmas tree made entirely of Lego bricks, enjoy special seasonal entertainment and holiday treats, and meet costumed Lego characters.

 ICE! at Gaylord Palms is one of the most unique Christmas offerings in the Orlando area, allowing you to explore a 20,000-square-foot display featuring more than two million pounds of carved ice.
 It’s a frigid 9° Fahrenheit inside, so you’ll be very happy to know they provide complimentary winter parkas during your visit (just don’t forget to wear warm clothes — skip the sandals for this event).
-The theme changes each year — for 2022, it was Dr. Seuss’ How the Grinch Stole Christmas!
+The theme changes each year — for 2023, it’s A Charlie Brown Christmas.

 The holiday fun isn’t limited to just dry land.
-Disney Cruise Line celebrates the season with Very Merrytime Cruises onboard all of their ships during November and December.
+Disney Cruise Line celebrates the season with Very Merrytime Cruises onboard their ships during November and December.
 From Disney characters decked out in their holiday finest, to visits from Santa Claus, to a giant gingerbread house in the ship’s atrium — and of course plenty of themed décor, activities, and celebrations — you’ll find much to make merry with onboard.
 We’ve even heard of a most unusual wintry forecast for Disney’s private island, Castaway Cay.
+It’s no wonder that Very Merrytime Cruises are among the most popular specialty Disney cruises.

 Ready to Book your Disney World Holiday Vacation?